AdobeDocs/workfront.en/help/manage-work/projects/project-finances/project-finances-overview.md

 Keeping track of project finances is critical to managing your projects.

 As the project manager, you can manually update some financial fields.
-Other financial data is calculated automatically by `Adobe Workfront`.
+Other financial data is calculated automatically by Adobe Workfront.

-You can keep track of financial fields at the project and task level in `Workfront`.
+You can keep track of financial fields at the project and task level in Workfront.
 You can keep track of limited financial fields for issues.

-The following table shows some of the finances that you can keep track of in `Workfront` and for which object:
+The following table shows some of the finances that you can keep track of in Workfront and for which object:

 <table cellspacing="3">
  <col>